 Look at the code in work.f90.
 Threads perform some work in a subroutine called pwork.
 The timer returns wall-clock time.
 Compile work.f90 and run it with one set of threads to verify that it built properly.
 Then you can run it with other numbers of threads to see how much speedup it gets.

 Now look at work_serial.f90.
 We no longer use omp_lib, and numeric values are substituted for the calls to OMP_ functions.
 The OpenMP directives are ignored because the code is not compiled with OpenMP.
 As expected, this code runs with nearly the same speed as the work.f90 code with 1 thread.
-But since the computation time is relatively short, overhead due to OpenMP is appreciable, even though all threads are forked at the beginning and the parallel region contains all the work.
+But since the computation time is relatively short, overhead due to OpenMP is appreciable with work.f90, even though all threads are forked at the beginning and the parallel region contains all the work.

-Hand-coding vs. MKL
+Hand-coding vs. Performance Library

 The plots will help you compare the performance of MKL's DAXPY with that of the hand-coded OpenMP version of DAXPY that you ran earlier, for varying numbers of threads.
 (If you get an "unable to open display" message, try logging out and logging in again, and be sure to give the -X option to ssh.)

-© | Cornell University | Center for Advanced Computing | Copyright Statement | Inclusivity Statement
+© | Cornell University | Center for Advanced Computing | Copyright Statement | Access Statement